 I hope you find these observations transferable, as a blueprint to anyone just starting a new career or someone who needs a gentle nudge to remind you about your value and worth.

 Ask yourself ‘what are the values that summarise you and what you stand for?’

-I also learnt the essence of being professional, having a can-do approach to problem solving and being reliable for a job.
-These values have stayed with me throughout my media career and when I bump into ex colleagues, these are the things that people still remember about me all these years later!
+I also learned the essence of being professional, having a can-do approach to problem-solving and being reliable for a job.
+These values have stayed with me throughout my media career and when I bump into ex-colleagues, these are the things that people still remember about me all these years later!